dbt-labs/docs.getdbt.com/website/docs/docs/integrate/avail-sl-integrations.md

 - [Getting started with the Semantic Layer](https://docs.getdbt.com/blog/getting-started-with-the-dbt-semantic-layer) blog post to see further examples.

-- [dbt Semantic Layer](/docs/integrate/setup-dbt-semantic-layer.md#set-up-dbt-semantic-layer) to learn about the dbt Semantic Layer.
+- [dbt Semantic Layer](/docs/integrate/dbt-semantic-layer) to learn more about the dbt Semantic Layer.

-- [Product architecture](/docs/integrate/dbt-semantic-layer.md#product-architecture) page for more information on plan availability.
+- [Product architecture](/docs/integrate/dbt-semantic-layer#product-architecture) page for more information on plan availability.

 - [Public preview information](/docs/integrate/quickstart-semantic-layer#public-preview) to understand what public preview means.